amaz1none/devex-fe-grades/README.md

  #### Can I change something in the grade system?
  - Yes, you can make your suggestions.
 They will be reviewed by mainteners of this repo

+#### Can I skip some levels (e.g. become L3 Middle after L1 Intern)?
+- No, it is not possible, progress should be made step-by-step.

  ##  👏👏👏Contributors👏👏👏

 <table>